omkarbhoite25/Omkar/index.md

-## WELCOME TO MY WORLD
+_WELCOME TO MY WORLD_

-You can use the [editor on GitHub](https://github.com/omkarbhoite25/Omkar/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+Hi !!!
+I'm a undergard of PUNE UNIVERSITY and completed my Bachelor's in Instrumentation & Control Engineeing.

+You can explore my work **here**.

+# Projects
+1.Designing and study of Quadcopter.
+2.Programmable DC Load.